keploy/community-blog/cm4s1pzbe000709jv16iedbtz.md

 ### How often should I refine my test strategy?

 A test strategy should be **reviewed and updated regularly**, ideally at every project milestone or release cycle, to adapt to shifting priorities and new insights.

-## Bibliography

-1. IBM Blog on AI and Inspection

-2. IBM Redbooks on Cloud Testing

-3. IBM’s Blog on Reducing Defect and Downtime